VCCT-PROG3A-2025-G2/agriEnergyConnect_st10255631_MVC-/README.md

 ## Database setup
 * On first run, the database file called agrienergy_connect.db will be created in the project directory.
+* No manual DB setup is required

 ![Screenshot 2025-05-12 at 16 15 23](https://github.com/user-attachments/assets/51d0e893-dbb9-4f79-926a-b481ca42dd7b)

-* Data has already been entered to the dd employees and farmers as well as products using this method
+* Data has already been entered to the db employees and farmers as well as products using this method

 ![Screenshot 2025-05-13 at 18 29 09](https://github.com/user-attachments/assets/a5207591-923f-4014-9420-9f7529481224)